ABOUT THE CONFERENCE

 Poster presenters are solely responsible for placing their poster on the assigned poster board and removing their poster according to the schedule provided.
 The conference organizers cannot be responsible for any posters that are not removed at the designated time.
 Posters left in the Poster Hall after that time may be discarded.

 Poster presenters should not leave any items at their poster board unattended, including poster tubes, meeting bags, Programs, personal items, etc. The conference organizers are not responsible for any items left in the Poster Hall.

 PLanning Committee Members

-Guido Kroemer, Centre de Recherche des Cordeliers, Paris/France
+Guido Kroemer, Centre de Recherche des Cordeliers, Paris, France

 scientific planning committee

-- Cornelis J. M. Melief, Leiden University Medical Center & ISA Pharmaceuticals, Leiden/The Netherlands
+Cornelis J. M. Melief, Leiden University Medical Center & ISA Pharmaceuticals, Leiden, The Netherlands

-- Catherine Sautès-Fridman, Université Paris-Descartes, Paris/ France
+Catherine Sautès-Fridman, Université Paris-Descartes, Paris, France

-- Laurence Zitvogel, Institut Gustave Roussy, Villejuif/France
+Laurence Zitvogel, Institut Gustave Roussy, Paris, France